 18-VII.A.
-INITIAL CONTRACT RENTS [Notice PIH 2012-32, REV-3]
+INITIAL CONTRACT RENTS [Notice PIH 2019-23]

 RAD conversions are intended to be cost-neutral, and therefore, should not exceed current public housing funding as adjusted for unit size.
 Since public housing units do not currently have contract rents, HUD provides an estimate of current contract rents for each PHA's public housing units based on current funding as adjusted by bedroom size.
 Current funding includes operating subsidy, tenant rents, capital funds, replacement housing factor funds (RHF), and demolition disposition transitional funding (DDTF).
 The funding may limit the amount of initial rent for a property.
-A detailed explanation of the determination of current funding may be found in Attachment 1C of Notice PIH 2012-32, REV-2.
+A detailed explanation of the determination of current funding may be found in Attachment 1C of Notice PIH 2019-23.
 Once the current funding amount is calculated, the amount is adjusted by bedroom size to determine the current funding rent.
 HUD uses the same bedroom adjustment factors as in the metropolitan FMR schedules where the project is located.

 PHAs may adjust subsidy (and contract rents) across multiple projects as long as the PHA does not exceed the aggregate subsidy for all of the projects the PHA has submitted for conversion under RAD.
-This use, which HUD refers to as "bundled" rents, is permissible when a PHA submits applications for two or more projects.
-There is no limit to the number of projects that a PHA may bundle.